 The focus of distributed leadership is on delegation of tasks and responsibilities in order to maximize human capacity and assist capacity building of people within schools.
 All the individuals in the school are engaged in leadership activity; hence leadership is not focused on a single individual.
 The school leader, however, retains the positional responsibilities which come with a head of the school.
 It is believed that student outcomes are more likely to improve when leadership is distributed throughout the school community and where teachers are empowered in areas of importance to them.
-The model explains that in schools where teachers' work is organized in ways that promote sharing of leadership role
+The model explains that in schools where teachers' work is organized in ways that promote sharing of leadership roles, there is a positive relationship with the academic performance of students.

-• Shared Leadership/ Collaborative Leadership
+Shared Leadership/ Collaborative Leadership